teresacho135/react-state-and-props/readme.md

 ## [Identify Where Your State Should Live](https://facebook.github.io/react/docs/thinking-in-react.html#step-4-identify-where-your-state-should-live) (5 minutes / 1:25)

 Central to considering where state lives is the idea of **one way data flow**.
-The React documentation describes this step as "often the most challenging part for newcomers to understand".
+The React documentation describes this step as "often the most challenging part for newcomers to understand" since we are learning to distinguish state from props.

-Our task here is to look for the component for each aspect of state that could be the one place where that state is managed.
+Our task here is to find the proper place for each aspect of our application's state so far (`shows`, `query`, and `hasSearched`).

 In our app, `query` is needed to keep track of what is going on in the search box, as well as to make the actual query.